-Voting in national elections causes stress and emotional arousal, study findsOctober 11th, 2012 in Psychology & Psychiatry /
+Voting in national elections causes stress and emotional arousal, study findsOctober 11, 2012 in Medicine & Health / Psychology & Psychiatry

 With Election Day 2012 just weeks away, a recent study provides scientific evidence that voting in national elections is actually a stressful event with measurable hormonal changes.

 "Emotional changes are related and affect various physiological processes, but we were surprised that voting in national democratic elections causes emotional reactions accompanied by such physical and psychological stress that can easily influence our decision-making," according to Prof. Hagit Cohen from the Anxiety and Stress Research Unit at Ben-Gurion University of the Negev's Faculty of Health Sciences.